ingewortel/artistoo/manual/index.md

 # CPMjs

 This manual is under construction.
-Stay tuned for the most recent version!
+It currently contains some basic instructions on how to get started, but stay tuned for the most recent version!
 In the meantime, see the [examples]()
 (with provided [code](https://github.com/ingewortel/cpmjs/tree/master/examples))
-and the full [method documentation](https://ingewortel.github.io/cpmjs.github.io/identifiers.html) to get started.
+and the full [method documentation](https://ingewortel.github.io/cpmjs.github.io/identifiers.html) to get an idea of what you can do with CPMjs.

 ## Why CPMjs?